jonathanglasmeyer/bachelor/thesis/src/Main.md

 ranked from most to least frequent." [@marquard, p.
 71]

 ### Lemmas
 When searching for a specific term the user is interested in the *lemma*^[A lemma, also called "headword", is the canonical form of a word that is chosen by convention to represent a group of lexemes that refer to the same meaning.
 A typical use would be the key of a dictionary entry.] for a given word: when he wants to find occurences of "child" in the given lecture, occurences of "children" would also be relevant.
-This implies two things: 1) when looking at the "atomic" level of improvements and degradations it is more relevant to have lemmas as atoms and not words; and 2) the exact matching (a hypothesis word is only "correct" if it exactly matches the reference word) should be "loosened" to also mark hypothesis words as correct if their lemmatized version matches the reference.
+This implies two things: (a) when looking at the "atomic" level of improvements and degradations it is more relevant to have lemmas as atoms and not words; and (b) the exact matching (a hypothesis word is only "correct" if it exactly matches the reference word) should be "loosened" to also mark hypothesis words as correct if their lemmatized version matches the reference.

 The same principle holds for the $top_X$ words: we only want to capture words for which the *lemma* is not in the $top_X$ words.